teomoraitis/MarineTracker/Frontend-React/README.md

 ## Overview

-This is the initialization of the frontend for our project.
+This is the initialization of the frontend-React for our project.
 Instead of using `create-react-app` (which has recently been deprecated), the setup was done manually using **Webpack**.

 This approach gives us more control over the configuration and is better aligned with current best practices in the React ecosystem.